 All forms of sexual violence should be reported, no matter the severity.
 Oklahoma State University Center for Health Sciences primary concern is safety; therefore individuals should not be deterred in reporting even if the use of alcohol or other drugs was involved.
+Notwithstanding the foregoing, a victim has the right to decline to notify the OSU-CHS Security Department and law enforcement authorities.

 Oklahoma State University Center for Health Sciences encourages victims of sexual violence to talk to someone about what happened so they can receive support and so that the institution can respond appropriately.
 Oklahoma State University Center for Health Sciences offers both confidential reporting and non-confidential reporting options.
 It is important to be aware that different individuals who victims can contact for assistance following an incident may have different responsibilities regarding confidentiality, depending on their position.
 Under state law, some individuals can assure a victim of confidentiality, including counselors and certified victims' advocates.
 In general, however, any other institution employee cannot guarantee complete confidentiality, unless specifically provided by law.
-As is the case with all colleges and universities, the institution must balance the needs of the individual victim with an obligation to protect the safety and well-being of the community at large.
+As is the case with all colleges and universities, the institution must balance the needs of the individual victim with an obligation to protect the safety and wellbeing of the community at large.
 Different employees on campus have different abilities to maintain a victim's request for confidentiality.